david-cortes/hpfrec/README.md

 ## Speeding up optimization procedure

-For faster fitting and predictions, use scipy and numpy libraries compiled against MKL.
+For faster fitting and predictions, use SciPy and NumPy libraries compiled against MKL.
 In Windows, you can find Python wheels (installable with pip after downloading them) of numpy and scipy precompiled with MKL in [Christoph Gohlke's website](https://www.lfd.uci.edu/~gohlke/pythonlibs/).
 In Linux and Mac, these come by default in Anaconda installations (but are likely to get overwritten if you enable `conda-forge`).
 In some small experiments from my side, this yields a near 4x speedup compared to using free linear algebra libraries (for AMD cpu's, the speedup might not be as large).

 The constructor for HPF allows some parameters to make it run faster (if you know what you're doing): these are `allow_inconsistent_math=True`, `full_llk=False`, `stop_crit='diff-norm'`, `reindex=False`, `verbose=False`.
 See the documentation for more details.